zqelab/variation-swatches-and-gallery/README.md

 ✔️ Custom meta fields for attribute terms (for custom attribute type), ✔️ Different gallery for each variation.
 ✔️ Details settings page to customize design and functions.
+✔️ Easy setup and configuration, with no coding required ✔️ Mobile-friendly and responsive design
+✔️ Fully compatible with WooCommerce
-✔️ 24/7 Quick support.
+✔️ Boost your sales by improving your customer's shopping experience ✔️ 24/7 Quick support.

 ✔️ Button Swatch as Default.